comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

         v: height 1440 start 1446 end 1454 total 1480           clock 165.08Hz

 ```
-FPS calculated fro mthis information should be 645000000 / 2640 / 1480 ~ 165.07985 FPS
-differences < 1e-5, should be good enough.
+FPS calculated from this information should be 645000000 / 2640 / 1480 ~ 165.07985 FPS, differences < 1e-5, should be good enough.

-Then create a QrCode painting logic with OpenGL(ES), with help of chatgpt/google.
-But testing/debugging on KMS/DRM application
-is quite unfriendly because your code takes control of whole frame buffer (so ctrl+alt+FN switching won't work), so I wrote a simple
-glut entry for glue, then testing everything under normal x11 environment.
-Once it's done, switching to SRM will be painless.
+OpenGL(ES) QrCode painting logic is written with help of chatgpt, But testing/debugging KMS/DRM application is quite painful since it takes full control of whole frame buffer (so ctrl+alt+FN switching won't work), so I wrote a GLUT entry to test everything under normal x11 environment, once it's done, switching to SRM entry just works.
 Then I use my phone's 240FPS slow motion to verify such setup actually work (gif play already slow down):

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/phone-slow-motion.gif)

-by comparing the frame timestamp (using it's FPS) to the timestamp on every frame, we know if that timestamp is accurate or not.
+by comparing the frame timestamp (using it's FPS) to the timestamp on every frame, we can test if timestamp is accurate.

 ```bash
 ffprobe -v error -select_streams v:0 -show_entries stream=avg_frame_rate,r_frame_rate -of default=noprint_wrappers=1 slowmo_clock_boottime.MOV